 - Patient's name, address, home telephone number, social security number and date of birth

 - Diagnosis and prognosis

 - Name and relationship of the caregiver

 - Name of home health agency presently providing care, if applicable

 Our Tradition Continues

-For more than a century, Calvary, a not-for-profit hospital, has been exclusively devoted to providing palliative care to adult patients in the advanced stages of cancer.
+For more than a century, Calvary, a not-for-profit hospital, has been exclusively devoted to providing palliative care to adult patients with advanced and other life-limiting illnesses.

 Throughout the provision of inpatient, outpatient, hospice and home care services, Calvary has been committed to the non-abandonment of its patients and has focused its mission on meeting the emerging physical, psychosocial and spiritual needs of both patients and families.